awsdocs/aws-systems-manager-user-guide/doc_source/rc-console.md

 1. In the **Stop after \_\_ errors** field, specify the maximum number of errors allowed before the system stops sending the command to additional instances\.
 For example, if you specify 1, then the systems stops sending the command to additional instances when the system receives the second error\.
 For more information, see [Sending Commands to a Fleet](send-commands-multiple.md)\.

-1. \(Optional\) For **Version**, type the version of the SSM Agent to install\.
+1. \(Optional\) For **Version**, type the version of SSM Agent to install\.
 You can install [older versions](https://github.com/aws/amazon-ssm-agent/blob/master/RELEASENOTES.md) of the agent\.
 If you do not specify a version, the service installs the latest version\.

 1. \(Optional\) For **Allow Downgrade**, choose **true** to install an earlier version of the SSM agent\.
 If you choose this option, you must specify the [earlier](https://github.com/aws/amazon-ssm-agent/blob/master/RELEASENOTES.md) version number\.
 Choose **false** to install only the newest version of the service\.